Here are a few photos showing views of buoys in the river drifting in the strong current.

 A large amount of vegetation floats down the river and can accumulate on objects in the river, as it did on the anchor chain of a large buoy.

-The East Spillway is a secluded area up river, people will gather there, sometimes playing in the shallow water and with rocks there.
+The East Spillway is a secluded area up river where people like to gather.
+This is a problem because they often play with rocks in the shallow water—rocks that San Marcos Salamanders like to hide under.
 A buoy was added to advise visitors to: LEAVE ROCKS ALONE FOR CRITTERS THEY ARE HOMES.
-Sally Salamander wraps around the sides of the buoy.
+A Sally Salamander graphic wraps around the sides of the buoy.

 Heavy rains caused flooding that raised the river almost 5 feet—the buoys survived!